-In addition to what was mentioned earlier, the chameleon has important spiritual meanings.
-Here are some of those associations.
+In conjunction with what has been written earlier, the chameleon has important spiritual meanings.
+Here are some of those associations:

-1. Evidence of a single creator – The chameleon’s curling tail, which looks like a spiral, is a pattern that repeats often in nature.
-For examples, sunflowers, hurricanes, nautilus shells, and seahorses’ tails all have spiral patterns.
+1. Evidence of a Single Creator – The chameleon’s curling tail, which looks like a spiral, is a pattern that repeats often in nature.
+For example, sunflowers, hurricanes, nautilus shells, and seahorses’ tails all have spiral patterns.

 As I wrote about in my guide to angel numbers, spiral patterns follow a mathematical sequence called the Fibonacci Sequence.
 For those who believe in sacred geometry, these repeating patterns in nature are evidence of intelligent design by a single creator.

-2. Spiritual awareness – As mentioned above, the chameleon has special eyes, which can look in different directions at the same time.
-On a spiritual level, this represent the idea of looking at the world with an open-minded view.
+2. Spiritual Awareness – As mentioned earlier, the chameleon has special eyes, which can look in different directions at the same time.
+On a spiritual level, this represents the idea of looking at the world with an open-minded view.
 This is the opposite of religious fundamentalism, which can stunt spiritual growth because it limits consciousness.
 The chameleon embodies the idea of expanded spiritual awareness.

 Chameleon Spirit Animal

-If a chameleon makes themselves known to you, whether in reality, art, literature, the media, or elsewhere – pay attention.
+If a chameleon makes themselves known to you, whether in real life, art, literature, or the media – pay attention.
 There are no coincidences.
 The chameleon spirit animal serves as a guide, bringing you messages from the Universe to help guide you on your soul’s journey.

 The chameleon spirit animal is a powerful guide to have on your side.
 When the chameleon is your spirit animal, you are a person who views the world as a vibrant and wonderful place.
 You like to explore and experience different cultures and walks of life.
 You are very much the type of person who believes, “When in Rome, do as the Romans do.”

 Chameleon people are also the types who can see things from all perspectives, including what is obvious and what is not.
-Like owl people, you see things that others don’t.
+Like owl people, you see things that others do not.